TheShadowEevee/BDSX-Discord-Chatter-Plugin/README.md

     - If anyone gains access to your bot regenerate this token ASAP from this screen.
 - Start the server
 - Run the commands in the below table to configure the bot!
+- The config file can also be found in `{bdsx root}/bedrock_server/configs/Discord-Chatter/config.json`.

 ## Configuration